-On an average, consumers spend no more than 50 seconds on any single page on your website.
+On average, consumers spend no more than 50 seconds on any single page on your website.
 To say that today’s consumer is distracted would be a major understatement.
-As a retailer, you still need to find a way to engage with the customer.
+As a retailer, you still need to find a way to engage with the customer and get them to make a repeat purchase.

 Generic advertising as an option is out the window.
 From a consumer standpoint, they only ever pay attention to about 17% of all the advertising they are exposed to, and at least half of that content is remembered for the negative impression it makes!